-Trimming toe nails can be performed in a number of ways; straight across or deep down into the corners.
-Most important is the need to effectively trim the entire nail not leaving any of the remain nail in place to subsequently cause an ingrown nail.
+Trimming toenails can be performed in a number of ways: straight across or deep down into the corners.
+Most important is the need to effectively trim the entire nail, not leaving any of the remaining nail in place to subsequently cause an ingrown nail.

-Improper trimming of the nail can result in a number of foot problems, first and foremost ingrown nails.
+Improper trimming of the nail can result in a number of foot problems, the first and foremost being ingrown nails.
 Most ingrown nails (paronychia) result from partial or incomplete trimming of the nail.
 A common mistake is to trim the nail to the corner and tear the nail away.
 Tearing the nail often leaves a small spike of nail along the outer margin of the nail.
-Slowly the nail continues to grow and push the spike forward.
+Slowly, the nail continues to grow and push the spike forward.
 The spike begins to act like a foreign object, just like a splinter.
-As the nail grows the splinter becomes increasingly imbedded in the skin resulting in an infection.
-Surgical correction of an ingrown nail is usually a matter of removing the little spike that's causing both pain and a foreign body reaction (infection).
+As the nail grows, the splinter becomes increasingly embedded in the skin, resulting in an infection.
+Surgical correction of an ingrown nail is usually a matter of removing the little spike that's causing both pain and a foreign body reaction (infection.)

 Who gets ingrown nails and why?
 You have to wonder why the most common ingrown nail patients are teenage boys and pregnant women.
 Teenage boys aren't particularly concerned about hygiene.
 They're also prone to more trauma to the nail from sports.
-Pregnant woman find that with each month of their pregnancy their arms get shorter and their legs get longer resulting an an inability to care for their feet.
+Pregnant woman find that with each month of their pregnancy, their arms get shorter and their legs get longer, resulting in an inability to care for their feet.

 The key to successful nail trimming is to be sure you trim the nail regularly and completely.
 Use a nail cutter with a curved, pointed tip.
 Be sure to round the edges using a double ended nail file, checking for the little spikes at the edge of the nail.
 Smooth the edges of the nail to prevent the nail from catching on hose or socks.
-The rate of growth of the nail is very slow so that once every 4-6 weeks should be sufficient to keep the nails well trimmed and healthy.
+The rate of growth of the nail is very slow, so once every 4-6 weeks should be sufficient to keep nails well-trimmed and healthy.
 When trimming the nails, take the opportunity to check between the toes for fungal infections.
-Fungal infections of the skin will slowly infect the nail resulting in toe nail fungus.
+Fungal infections of the skin will slowly infect the nail, resulting in toe nail fungus.

 Causes and contributing factors